Tony Huge

 Epidemiological Data

-The Bruneck Study — a prospective, community-based cohort study following 829 participants over 20 years — found that those in the highest tertile of dietary spermidine intake had significantly reduced all-cause mortality compared to the lowest tertile.
-The risk reduction was approximately 30-40% after adjusting for confounders.
+The Bruneck Study — a prospective, community-based cohort study following 829 participants over 20 years — found that those in the highest tertile of dietary spermidine intake had significantly reduced all-cause mortality compared to the lowest tertile. the risk reduction was approximately 30-40% after adjusting for confounders.

 This is remarkable because it’s a dietary compound with a dose-response relationship to survival — not in a petri dish, not in mice, but in human beings followed for two decades.